 To accommodate these new research and study practices, the library should have flexible and individual work areas that students can configure to their needs, and provide appropriate individual and group instruction space that facilitates the role of librarians in the research process.
 Susquehanna currently offers no centralized space on campus where this type of transformative learning can occur, and the Blough-Weis Library is poised to fill that need.

-Major renovations to the first floor of the building are set to begin in late spring 2014.
-Five areas of improvement have been identified: utility, instruction, attractiveness, comfort and security.
-Key among these is the desire to
+Major renovations to the first floor of the building took place over the summer.
+Five areas of improvement were identified: utility, instruction, attractiveness, comfort and security.
+Key among these was the desire to

 - Make the library an attractive and functional space for students to work and meet